nonblocking/mashroom/packages/plugin-packages/mashroom-session-provider-filestore/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This plugin adds a file based session store that can be used by _Mashroom Session_.
+This plugin adds a file-based session store that can be used by [Mashroom Session](../mashroom-session).
-Actually this is just a wrapper for the [session-file-store](https://github.com/valery-barysok/session-file-store) package.
+Actually, this is just a wrapper for the [session-file-store](https://github.com/valery-barysok/session-file-store) package.

 ## Usage

-If *node_modules/@mashroom* is configured as plugin path just add **@mashroom/mashroom-session-provider-filestore** as *dependency*.
+If *node_modules/@mashroom* is configured as a plugin path, add **@mashroom/mashroom-session-provider-filestore** as *dependency*.

-Activate this session provider in your Mashroom config file like this:
+Activate this session provider in your Mashroom Server config file like this:

 ```json
 {